-By Achim Griesel and Dr. Sean Payant

-Core deposits, especially low-cost core deposits, have long been the key driver for franchise value in the financial services industry.
+By Achim Griesel and Dr. Sean Payant, Haberfeld Haberfeld is an Associate Member of PACB ore deposits, especially low-cost core deposits, have long been the key driver for franchise value in the financial services industry.
 That said, with the start of the pandemic and the ensuing influx of cash from stimulus checks and increased personal saving rates, financial institutions saw so much excess liquidity that bankers began to question the value of any deposits, including low-cost core deposits.